adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Captain-General took Eureka and carried it away to prison.

 "What shall we do now?" asked the Scarecrow, with a sigh.

 "I will summon the Court to meet in the Throne Room at three o’clock," replied Ozma.
 "I myself will be the judge."

 "What will happen if she is guilty?" asked Dorothy.

 "She must die," answered the Princess.

 "Nine times?" enquired the Scarecrow.

 "As many times as is necessary," was the reply.
 "I will ask the Tin Woodman to defend the prisoner, because he has a kind heart.
-And the **Woggle-Bug**1 will be the **Public Accuser**2.
+And the **Woggle-Bug** (Жук-Кувыркун) will be the **Public Accuser** (общественный обвинитель).
 There must be several animals on the jury because animals understand each other better than we people understand them.
-So the jury will consist of the Cowardly Lion, the Hungry

-1 **Woggle-Bug** — Жук-Кувыркун

-2 **Public Accuser** — общественный обвинитель

-Tiger, Jim the Horse, the Yellow Hen, the Scarecrow, the Wizard, Tik-tok the Machine Man, the Sawhorse and Zeb.
+So the jury will consist of the Cowardly Lion, the Hungry Tiger, Jim the Horse, the Yellow Hen, the Scarecrow, the Wizard, Tik-tok the Machine Man, the Sawhorse and Zeb.
 That makes the nine which the law requires, and all my people will hear the testimony."

 The crime of murder was the most dreadful crime in the Emerald City.
 The news of Eureka’s arrest and trial became known.

 The Wizard was exceedingly thoughtful.
 He had no doubt Eureka had eaten the piglet, but he realized that a kitten could not always act properly.
 Its nature is to destroy small animals and even birds for food.
 If Dorothy’s pet is condemned to death the little girl will be very unhappy.
 The Wizard went to the Tin Woodman and whispered,

 "My friend, it is your duty to defend the white kitten and try to save her, but I fear you will fail.
 Her disgrace and death won’t bring back the piglet, but only serve to make Dorothy unhappy.
 So I intend to prove the kitten’s innocence by a trick."

-He drew from his inside pocket one piglet and continued, "This creature you must hide in some safe place.
+He drew from his inside pocket one piglet and continued,

+"This creature you must hide in some safe place.
 If the jury decides that Eureka is guilty you may then produce this piglet and claim it is the one that was lost.
 All the piglets are exactly alike.
 This deception will save Eureka’s life, and then we may all be happy again."

 "I do not like to deceive my friends," replied the Tin Woodman; "still, my kind heart urges me to save Eureka’s life.
 So I will do as you say, friend Wizard."